Siphoz/portfolio/README.md

 - Developing interactive dashboards and reports in Power BI & Python, providing actionable insights to senior management.

-- Redeveloped loan originations model which resulted in 50% improvement in model performance and saving 1 million dollars in potential losses

--

-Data Science Consultant @ Shawhin Talebi Ventures LLC (December 2020 - Present)
+### Cost Consultant (Data Analsyis focus) @ Cleopatra Enterprise (Jan 2023 - Present)

-Conducted data collection, processing, and analysis for novel study evaluating the impact of over 300 biometrics variables on human performance in hyper-realistic, live-fire training scenarios
+- Conducted data collection, processing, and analysis the cost data for more than 10 000 equipment used in Oil and Gas industry, impacting of over 10 000 cost models.
-Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes Projects
+- Applied supervised deep learning approaches to developing a Deep learning Python cost model to predict the cost of valves based on few training data.
-Data-Driven EEG Band Discovery with Decision Trees Publication
+- Data-Driven Cost models with Decision Trees

+## Projects

+Cost of Valves based on Desicion Trees
-Developed objective strategy for discovering optimal EEG bands based on signal power spectra using Python.
-This data-driven approach led to better characterization of the underlying power spectrum by identifying bands that outperformed the more commonly used band boundaries by a factor of two.
-The proposed method provides a fully automated and flexible approach to capturing key signal components and possibly discovering new indices of brain activity.
+Developed objective strategy for predicting the cost of valves using Python.
+This data-driven approach led to better characterization of the type of valves.
+The proposed method provides a fully automated and flexible approach to capturing key cost and possibly discovering new cost drivers.

-EEG Band Discovery

 Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales Publication

-Used Matlab to train over 100 machine learning models which estimated particulate matter concentrations based on a suite of over 300 biometric variables.
-We found biometric variables can be used to accurately estimate particulate matter concentrations at ultra-fine spatial scales with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
-Inferring environmental conditions solely from biometric measurements allows us to disentangle key interactions between the environment and the body.
+Used Python to train over 100 machine learning models which estimated the cost of valves based on a suite of over 30 variables.
+We found variables can be used to accurately estimate the cost with high fidelity (r2 = 0.91) and that smaller particles are better estimated than larger ones.
+Inferring steel conditions measurements allows us to disentangle key interactions between the environment and the body.

-Bike Study

-Talks & Lectures
-Causality: The new science of an old question - GSP Seminar, Fall 2021

-Guest Lecture: Dimensionality Reduction - Big Data and Machine Learning for Scientific Discovery (PHYS 5336), Spring 2021

-Guest Lecture: Fourier and Wavelet Transforms - Scientific Computing (PHYS 5315), Fall 2020

-A Brief Introduction to Optimization - GSP Seminar, Fall 2019

-Weeks of Welcome Poster Competition - UTD, Fall 2019

-A Brief Introduction to Networks - GSP Seminar, Spring 2019

-Data Science YouTube